-The Forum on Entrepreneurship Breakfast Series is another opportunity for students to interact with business executives.
+The Forum on Entrepreneurship Series is another opportunity for students to interact with business executives.
 Four breakfast meetings throughout the year feature prominent entrepreneurs who share experiences and insight with students, other business leaders, and community members.

-The Greehey Scholars Program brings together diverse minds that create a rich academic and cultural environment, thanks to the accessibility of the program’s application process.
-Students from all over Texas, the U.S. and the world have chosen St. Mary’s University as their collegiate home, each bringing something unique to the program.
+The Greehey Scholars Program brings together diverse minds that create a rich academic and cultural environment thanks to the accessibility of the Program’s application process.
+Students from all over Texas, the U.S. and the world have chosen St. Mary’s University as their collegiate home, each bringing something unique to the Program.

 Greehey Scholar Orientation

-At the orientation, we discuss requirements and new opportunities, discuss and plan for group service initiatives and remind ourselves what it means to be a Greehey Scholar.
+At the orientation, we discuss requirements and new opportunities, plan for group service initiatives and remind ourselves what it means to be a Greehey Scholar.
 The retreat also includes team-building activities, opportunities to deepen relationships among our group and a focus on the further development of our ethical leadership.